social-torch/open311-services/README.md

 TODO:  Show all calls
 ```

+## API Gateway OPTIONS Resource

+It seems to also be required that the default OPTIONS HTTP method that is generated from the SAM Template needs to be unauthorized.
+Info here: [https://github.com/awslabs/aws-sam-cli/issues/1381](https://github.com/awslabs/aws-sam-cli/issues/1381)

+1. Go to the API Gatway console
+2. Find "Resources", select the OPTIONS method on the resource/URL you'd like to alter
+3. In the Method Request block, change Authorization to NONE.

+Not sure if the preflight check for CORS needs to be unauthorized.
+AWS Amplify might not correctly form the request header for OPTIONS, because I see it place the authorization header as a VALUE of the Access-Control-Request-Headers header, which makes no sense.

 ## Logging access to the API Gateway:

 For debugging purposes, follow this simple 22 step process to see a log of your API calls: [https://aws.amazon.com/premiumsupport/knowledge-center/api-gateway-cloudwatch-logs/](https://aws.amazon.com/premiumsupport/knowledge-center/api-gateway-cloudwatch-logs/)